Intellectual Property Concentration

 As the Internet, “social sharing,” and other technological advancements continue to affect copyright law and trademarking, intellectual property law has increasing importance in our society.
-The Intellectual Property Statement of Completion gives students a practice- and skills-based curriculum through which they can learn about contemporary issues surrounding patent, copyright, and trademarking law, as well as how these issues impact certain industries.
-A statement of completion in this area will distinguish students as having an in-depth education in one of the legal industry's most dynamic fields.
+The Intellectual Property Concentration gives students a practice- and skills-based curriculum through which they can learn about contemporary issues surrounding patent, copyright, and trademarking law, as well as how these issues impact certain industries.
+A concentration in this area will distinguish students as having an in-depth education in one of the legal industry's most dynamic fields.

-In order to earn an Intellectual Property Law Statement of Completion, a student must satisfactorily complete all of the following courses:
+To complete the requirements of the concentration, a student must satisfactorily complete all of the following courses:

 - Patent Law and Policy